Innovative Approaches in Soil Carbon Sequestration Modelling for Better Prediction with Limited Data: Prior and Proposal Distributions

 \section{Prior and Proposal Distributions}

-The model parameters and their prior probability density functions related to the Tarlee and Brigalow datasets are listed in Tables \ref{TabelPrior} and \ref{BrigalowTablePrior} (to avoid repetition, the priors of the model parameters which have the same distribution in both datasets are presented in Table \ref{TabelPrior}).
+The model parameters and their prior probability density functions related to the Tarlee and Brigalow datasets are listed in Tables \ref{TabelPrior} and \ref{BrigalowTablePrior}.
+To avoid repetition, the priors of the model parameters which have the same distribution in both datasets are presented in Table \ref{TabelPrior}.
+Given the variety of models and their respective submodels presented in this study, we advise readers to refer to Sections \ref{SupplOneProcessModel} through \ref{SupplFiveProcessModel}.
+These sections provide detailed information on which parameters are associated with each specific model and submodel.

 The proposal density functions of the one, two, and three-pool models applied on the Tarlee dataset are presented in Table \ref{TabPropDist123}.
 In the three-pool model, the proposal density functions of some parameters are different from the ones in the one and two-pool models, therefore, we show them in Table \ref{TabPropDist3}.
 The proposal density functions of the five-pool model related to the Tarlee dataset are shown in Table \ref{TabelProposal}.
 Tables \ref{Brig1PoolProp}, \ref{Brig2PoolProp}, \ref{Brig3PoolProp}, and \ref{Brig5PoolProp} show respectively the proposal density functions of the one, two, three, and five-pool models related to the Brigalow dataset.
 To avoid repetition, the proposal density functions of parameters which are the same in two or three-pool model are not shown in Tables \ref{Brig3PoolProp} and \ref{Brig5PoolProp}.